nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ## Node RPCs

 !!! warning "Unconfirmed blocks returned"
     Unless otherwise specified, RPC calls can return unconfirmed blocks and related details.
 In the most important cases where balances or similar details may include unconfirmed amounts, additional warnings have been included.
-To confirm a block, refer to _[block_confirm](#block_confirm)_, and to check for confirmation, see _[block_info](#block_info)_.
+Refer to [Block confirmation procedures](/integration-guides/key-management/#block-confirmation-procedures) for details.

 ---